MichaelCurrin/dev-cheatsheets/cheatsheets/git/rebase.md

     $ git rebase --continue
     ```

-I think you can run `git commit` to add and continue.
+I think you can also just run `git commit` to add and continue.

 #### Skip

 Skip the current commit.

 This is useful if after removing conflicts there are no changes to add or commit.

 ```sh
 $ git rebase --skip
 ```